vrolijken/JMeter-SSE/README.md

 might also be feasable (possibly better?).
 The SSE request now looks a lot like a complex "Logic Controller".
 Again the SSE request must be configured to act on incoming requests.
 But rather than send out a signal, the "SSE Controller" fires off one of it's child Samplers (possibly with a parameter) depending on the event received.

+Problem is that I need to fire off an request to get the events.
+This request needs to be fired after the SSE request was started, so as to not miss events

 Not sure any of this will be doable.